QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-infra/clocks.rst

   :code:`Ki` refers to kibi - meaning 1024 as per the IEC 80000 convention for binary base numbers.

-- On a related note to the above, it can also be derived that we would never be able to generate certain frequencies exactly.
-For example, exact 72 MHz would never be possible to generate in the EOSS3 system.
+- On a related note, it can also be derived that we would never be able to generate certain frequencies exactly.
+For example, an exact 72 MHz would never be possible to generate in the EOSS3 system.

   Correspondingly, we *may* not always be able to generate other base :code:`1000` frequencies such as 5 MHz.